 Jennifer is currently a Board member for Art for AIDS International.
 She is also a team member on the Ivey EMBA 2018 Team Fundraiser in support of Women’s Education and a long-standing member of the London Lawyers Feed The Hungry Committee.

-Martha Zimmerman is a life-long Londoner who has enjoyed Home County since the early 1980s.
+Martha Zimmerman is a life-long Londoner who has loved Home County since the early 1980s.
 She is a local actor and director, working on a degree in Theatre Studies at Western.

-Martha has been with Home County since 2016, and enjoys her role as bookkeeper and administrative assistant.
+Martha has been with Home County since 2016, and enjoys her role as office administrator and bookkeeper.